 All prerequisite courses must be completed prior to matriculation.
 If prerequisite courses have not been completed in the last seven years, program director approval for acceptance of courses may be required.
 AP and CLEP credit will not be accepted for any science prerequisite course.

-Prerequisite Coursework for students starting May 2020 Course Designation Credit Hours Human Anatomy (or A&P I) 3-4 hours Human Physiology (or A&P II) 3-4 hours Exercise Physiology 3 hours Biomechanics/Kinesiology 3 hours Nutrition 3 hours Statistics (1 course to include descriptive statistics, correlation, and introduction to inferential statistics or research design) 3 hours Biology with lab 3-4 hours required (2 semester sequence with lab is recommended) Chemistry with lab 3-4 hours required (2 semester sequence with lab is recommended) Physics wtih lab 3-4 hours required (2 semester sequence with lab is recommended) General Psychology 3 hours
+Prerequisite Coursework Course Designation Credit Hours Human Anatomy (or A&P I) 3-4 hours Human Physiology (or A&P II) 3-4 hours Exercise Physiology 3 hours Biomechanics/Kinesiology 3 hours Nutrition 3 hours Statistics (1 course to include descriptive statistics, correlation, and introduction to inferential statistics or research design) 3 hours Biology with lab 3-4 hours required (2 semester sequence with lab is recommended) Chemistry with lab 3-4 hours required (2 semester sequence with lab is recommended) Physics with lab 3-4 hours required (2 semester sequence with lab is recommended) General Psychology 3 hours

 Recommended Course: Technical Writing

 Two letters of recommendation are required for an application to be complete.
 Letters of recommendation are submitted online through the SHP Application.
 A recommender's name and email address will be required.
 Your recommender will receive an email with a link to our recommendation form for them to submit electronically.

 If you are not a citizen/permanent resident of the United States, please refer to our International Applicants webpage for the additional requirements needed for your application.

 Applications are considered on a rolling basis for acceptance into the professional